dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 When you are satisfied with your schematic design and simulation results, you can then quickly proceed to produce your finished and populated PCB without leaving EasyEDA.

-EasyEDA’s PCB Design canvas helps you to quickly and easily lay out even complex multilayer designs from schematics you have already created in the Schematic canvas or directly as a layout with no schematic.
+EasyEDA's PCB Design canvas helps you to quickly and easily lay out even complex multilayer designs from schematics you have already created in the Schematic canvas or directly as a layout with no schematic.

 Passing an EasyEDA Schematic into the PCB Design editor is as easy as clicking a button: Just click the **Convert Project to PCB** PCB icon on the top toolbar!
 ![](images/204_Introduction_PCB_ConvertToPCB.png)

 EasyEDA has extensive libraries of footprints.
-You can also build up your own library of unusual and specialized parts by copying and modifying existing parts or from scratch using EasyEDA’s powerful footprint creation and editing tools.
+You can also build up your own library of unusual and specialized parts by copying and modifying existing parts or from scratch using EasyEDA's powerful footprint creation and editing tools.
 ![](images/205_Introduction_PCB_PCB.png)

 In a similar way as in the Schematic design canvas, to help you locate items and navigate your way around when working in the PCB Design canvas there is a PCB Design Manager.